Nevada v. Hall: Case

 On May 13, 1968, Helmut Kurt Bohm, an administrative employee of the University of Nevada-Reno, drove a university-owned car to pick up office supplies at a location in California.
 On his way back to Reno, Bohm lost control of his car during a rainstorm on Interstate 80 near Penryn, California.
 Investigators said Bohm may have fallen asleep at the wheel.
 His car crossed the divider into oncoming traffic, and collided with a car occupied by John and Patricia Hall, their three children, and another passenger, all California residents.
 Bohm was killed in the collision, and all six passengers in the other car were injured.
 In particular, the Halls' youngest child John Michael, 20 months old at the time of the crash, was comatose for 40 days after the crash, and subsequently developed significant mental and developmental disabilities.
-Patricia suffered brain damage and was forced to leave her job.
+Patricia sustained brain damage and was forced to leave her job.

 The Halls attempted to claim damages from the state of Nevada, but the Nevada Board of Examiners denied their claim.
 Since California state law allowed motorists residing in other states to be sued in its state courts, the Halls sued Bohm's estate, the University of Nevada-Reno, and the state of Nevada in the Superior Court of the City of San Francisco.
 The Superior Court ordered that the state of Nevada be left out of the suit, thinking that sovereign immunity would prevent the state from being sued in an out-of-state court.
 However, the California Supreme Court reversed that order, arguing that state law permitted other states to be sued within its courts.
 Nevada petitioned the U.S. Supreme Court to overturn this decision, but the Court denied certiorari.